Skip to Content

 Defense

 While all of the above are critical to medical malpractice, defense may well be the fulcrum to a potentially profitable account.
 We intend to utilize the services of Western Litigation who have a well-deserved reputation for the management of malpractice claims.
 Recently, their divisional president from Texas, Robert B. Blasio, wrote a refreshing and pointed article on the effectiveness of claims management as a partnership between the physicians, their counsel, and underwriters.
-To paraphrase him, they hold (and I agree) that an effective defense must:
+To paraphrase him, they hold (and I agree) that an effective defense must do the following.

 1. Learn and appreciate the philosophy of the client.